What is Sora 2: Complete Technical Guide (2025)

 Technical Requirements

-For optimal usage (based on available documentation):
+For optimal Sora usage (based on available documentation):

 • Stable internet connection for cloud-based processing